Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

 at all points in the cost landscape. \end{remark}

 Remark~\ref{remark1} is especially important in the context of the QAOA and the UCC ansatz, as discussed below.
-More generally, we note that a unitary of the form of Eq.~\eqref{eq:layerunitary} cannot generically be implemented as a single gate on a physical device.
+We note that, in the general case, a unitary of the form of Eq.~\eqref{eq:layerunitary} cannot be implemented as a single gate on a physical device.
 In practice one needs to compile the unitary into a sequence of native gates.
 Moreover, Hamiltonians with non-commuting terms are usually approximated with techniques such as Trotterization.
-This compiliation overhead potentially leads to a sequence of gates that grows with $n$.
+This compilation overhead potentially leads to a sequence of gates that grows with $n$.
 Remark \ref{remark1} enables us to account for such scenarios, and we elaborate on its relevance to specific applications in the next subsection.

+In reality, noise on quantum hardware can be non-local.
+For instance in certain systems one can have cross-talk errors or coherent errors.
+We address such extensions to our noise model in the following remark.

+\begin{remark}[Extensions to the noise model] Consider a modification to each layer of noise $\mathcal{N}$ in Eq.~\eqref{eq:noisycost} to include additional $k$-local Pauli noise and correlated coherent (unitary) noise across multiple qubits.
+Under such extensions to the noise model, we obtain the same scaling results as those obtained in Lemma \ref{lemma1} and Theorem~\ref{thm1}.
+We discuss this in more detail in Supplementary Note \hyperref[sec:remark2-supp]{5}. \end{remark}

 Finally, we present an extension of our main result to the case of measurement noise.
 Consider a model of measurement noise where each local measurement independently has some bit-flip probability given by $(1-q_M)/2$, which we assume to be symmetric with respect to the 0 and 1 outcomes.
 This leads to an additional reduction of our bounds on the cost function and its gradient that depends on the locality of the observable $O$.